Thinking of visual regression testing using Chromatic or one of the other Screener competitors?

 We believe UI testing should be ubiquitous and accessible.
 Chromatic’s pricing plans reflect that:

-You save $2,160 a year with Chromatic for equivalent usage.
+You save an estimated $3,451.50 a year with Chromatic for equivalent usage.
 Not to mention all the work-saving benefits of speedy testing, fully inspectable components indexed online, and intuitive collaboration.

 Finding the right visual regression testing tool can be hard.
 We hope this guide makes it a bit clearer.